eoindn/Predator-Badlands-Simulation/docs/implementation/phase1-basic.md

 **Why:**
 - 20×20 is small (only 400 cells) - memory not a concern
 - O(1) access time for spatial queries
-- Simple to visualize and debug
+- Simple to visualise and debug
 - Easy to display in terminal

 **Alternative Considered:** Dictionary with (x,y) tuples as keys (sparse grid)